Fire Safety FAQs

 We have considered this and discussed the matter with the LFB and have come to the conclusion that this will not increase residents’ safety.
 LFB advice is that they do not want residents to try to fight fires.
 If equipment was provided then there would be a need to regularly to train residents on its use and it means there are additional obstacles in the corridors.
 Extinguishers are often vandalised or used to prop fire doors open which actually increases fire risk to residents.

-8. Fire safe doors – what do residents need to have?
+13. Fire safe flat front doors – what do residents need to have?

 All flats in blocks which have a front door opening onto a fire escape route need to have a fire compliant front door and door frame which is resistant to smoke and fire for 30 minutes to keep residents safe.
 The Regulatory Reform (Fire Safety) Order 2005 covers the common areas of blocks of flats (lobbies/stairs/landings) and is designed to protect occupants of flats against the risk of fire.